 “They are obsessed with whiskey,” says Casements’ Fitzgerald about Dingle Distillery.

-Now that we’ve covered whiskey and gin, we’re moving on to moonshine as a lesser known St. Patrick’s Day Drink.
+Now that we’ve covered whiskey and gin, we’re moving on to moonshine as a lesser known craft Irish spirit.
 Or rather, the Irish version of moonshine, a traditional spirit called Poitín (pronounced PUUT-cheen).
 Hundreds of years old, it was made at home in a pot.
-It was legal, then it wasn’t, and now it’s back.
+Initially, it was legal, then it wasn’t, and now it’s back.
 Some would consider high-end poitín an oxymoron, but after tasting Glendalough’s poitín at Casements, we’re good with being conflicted.
 It was enjoyable on its own, and would be good in a cocktail too.

 Celebrate Craft with Your St. Patrick’s Day Drinks